monsoonmaelstrom/book2/book2.md

 “Fine.
 Well.
 Giorgi.”
 I pause, trying to decide what to say.

 “What about Giorgi?”
-Liam asks.
+Liam wants to know.

 “We have a lot in common.”

 “What do you mean?”

 Again, I debate how to answer this.
 “He’s potentially really powerful.
 More so than any of the others.
 Not exactly… I don’t know.
 I’m guessing he doesn’t feel guilty about anything ever, either.
 And once he’s made a decision, the ends justify the means regardless of what the means are.
-Could be useful,” I say with a shrug.
+Could be useful,” I note with a shrug.

 “How’d it go with Lisette?”
 Davy asks.